insideoutlizard/material-symbols/README.md

 # Material Symbols for Rust
+This branch has no external dependencies for those that might want that sort of thing.

 ## Info
 This fork updates the original with the newer Material Symbols icon set from 2022.
 It also replaces .ttf files with .woff2 for smaller files sizes.